0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

 * Use iterative interviews/surveys to dig deeper
 * Define the product value proposition as a list of needs to be addressed
 * Focus on a small set of the most important needs, reducing risk -- say "no" lots.
+* The goal of an MVP is quick development, and fast feedback.
+You can test if an idea will take off, and minimise cost and risk if it does not
+* Selecting features for an MVP is a balance between high opportunity (demand) features, and cost of implementation -- it's a measured and purposeful process

 # Part II: The Lean Product Process